-The Allego Board has an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Strategy and Business Committee (amended versions adopted per December 20, 2023 to reflect the revised Dutch Corporate Governance Code).
-Each committee has a charter that has been adopted by the Allego Board.
+The Allego Board has an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Strategy and Business Committee.
+In December 2024 an Investment Committee was established.
+Each committee has a charter that has been adopted, including amendments thereto from time to time, by the Allego Board.
 Each committee has the responsibilities described below.